multimediaeval/multimediaeval.github.io/_editions/2022/tasks/template.md

 #### Participant information
 * Signing up: Fill in the [registration form](https://forms.gle/JcKoa5ycxR2KEiTJ7) and fill out and return the [usage agreement](https://multimediaeval.github.io/editions/2022/docs/MediaEval2022_UsageAgreement.pdf).
 * Making your submission: <!-- Please add instructions on how to create and submit runs to your task -->
+* Preparing your woring notes paper: Instructions on preparing you working notes paper can be found in the following document: https://docs.google.com/document/d/12uSn0rRYxa3buiFNEbpa46dKsHOyqV2PHU_joRGMHRw
 * Attending the workshop:

 #### References and recommended reading